 Former Royal Marine Becomes First Amputee To Row Solo Across Atlantic

 Ninety-six days, 12 hours, 45 minutes.
-That was the record for an able-bodied person to do an unsupported row solo across the Atlantic from east to west.
+That was the record for an able-bodied person to do an unsupported row solo across the Atlantic Ocean from east to west.

 Former Royal Marine Lee Spencer did it in 60 days.
 And Spencer, an amputee, did it with one leg — becoming the first disabled person to row unsupported from mainland Europe to South America, according to the BBC.